-When it comes to snakes, king cobras normally eat the Asian rat snake, dhamans, and pythons.
+When it comes to snakes, king cobras normally eat lizards, the Asian rat snake, dhamans, and pythons.
 They also don’t have any qualms about other venomous snakes and will happily eat Indian cobras, kraits, vipers, and wolf snakes.
-When

 A complete list of foods king cobras eat

 Here is a complete list of foods king cobras usually eat:

 - Indian cobras